dataviz-sp18/fp-zhuo-weijia/Customer Behaviour of Spotify.md

 ![image](https://user-images.githubusercontent.com/22485624/40895826-2e015b7a-6777-11e8-8125-018f7f33362b.png)

+During our research, we encountered some difficulties.
+First, some country names cannot be detected by R when we performed the map, thus we need to spend some extra time to go through the country names in the dataset to make sure they can be matched.
+Second, map can be hard to interpreted when the difference among the regions are small thus we have to check the outliers and sample sizes for each region before creating the visual.

 We believe our research has some marketing value that the company can promote songs more efficiently with a certain country's characteristics.
+This also provide a vivid view on the business value of the artists in year 2017 thus it may be useful for advertising purposes.